py5coding/py5book/README.md

 pip install py5
 ```

 [Detailed installation instructions](https://py5coding.org/content/install.html) are available on the documentation website.
-There are some [Special Notes for Mac Users](https://py5coding.org/content/osx_users.html) that you should read if you use OSX.
+There are some [Special Notes for Mac Users](https://py5coding.org/content/osx_users.html) that you should read if you use macOS.

 ## Getting Started